openfoundry-ai/model_manager/README.md

 **Step 2: Set up Model Manager**

 You should now have your Access Key and Secret from SageMaker.
 Now you can set up Model Manager!
-Clone the repo to your local machine, and then run the setup script:
+Clone the repo to your local machine, and then run the setup script in the repo:

 ```sh
    bash setup.sh